Embed Formative Assessment Questions into Editorial Content

 Place questions in context throughout your editorial without the design restrictions of an assessment player.
+This demo makes use of the inline rendering type.

 When you look at a fresh, ripe lemon it’s yellow, right?
 Strawberries are red, and blueberries are blue.
 But what does color mean?
 Can you see colors in the dark?